 The scandal devoured half of northern Italy by breakfast.

-By noon, every paper had the same image: a soaked dock boy on one knee, a wealthy widow frozen above him, and the two halves of a steel anchor locked together at her wrist.
+By noon, every paper had some version of the same image: a soaked dock boy on one knee, a wealthy widow frozen above him, and the two halves of a steel anchor locked together at her wrist.

-By evening, the story had split into two separate obsessions.
+By evening, the story had split into two obsessions.

 The attempted wedding-boat explosion.